Hendrick Hamel: Jeolla Province

-Life in Jeolla Province was relatively normal.
-During the seven years Hamel and his crew stayed there, they acquired “houses, households and gardens, all nicely set up after the customs of the country.”
+Hamel and his crew spent seven years in Jeolla, where they acquired "houses, households and gardens, all nicely set up after the customs of the country."
 Much of their well-being and comfort depended on the attitude of the commandant in charge.
 Some commandants were crueler than others, burdening Hamel and his crew with extra duties.
 At one point, Hamel and his crew resorted to begging, a vocation they actually found rewarding since, as foreigners, they had no trouble drawing a large crowd.
 At least one of these men founded the Byeongyeong Nam clan.

 Escape to Japan

-Because of a famine that cursed the region from 1659 to 1663, Korean officials at the garrison decided to divide the burden of hosting the Dutchmen between three different areas.
+Because of a local famine from 1659 to 1663, Korean officials at the garrison decided to divide the burden of hosting the Dutchmen between three different areas.
 Of the twenty-two Dutchmen still alive, five went to Suncheon, five went to Namwon, and twelve, including Hamel, went to the headquarters of the Left Provincial Naval District, near modern-day Yeosu.

 Situated on the water, Hamel and the group at the naval district quickly recognized they were in an excellent position to escape.
 Down to eight from the original twelve, the group slowly gathered supplies and negotiated the purchase of a small fishing boat from a local Korean.
-On September 4, 1666, an especially dark day with good tidal conditions, the men left their compound, loaded their boat, and headed out to sea.
+On 4 September 1666, an especially dark day with good tidal conditions, the men left their compound, loaded their boat, and headed out to sea.
 Four days later, Japanese boats found Hamel and his crew near the Goto island chain.

-After communicating with the Koreans about the situation and running into some diplomatic complications, the Japanese were finally able to return Hamel and his crew to Deshima, the Dutch trade mission at Nagasaki.
+Hamel and seven of his crewmates managed to escape to Japan where the Dutch operated a small trade mission on an artificial island in the Nagasaki harbor called Dejima.
 During the negotiations, per Hamel's request, the Japanese inquired about the remaining crewmen in Korea.
 Two years later, the Japanese secured their release as well.

 During his time in Nagasaki (September 1666 to October 1667) Hamel wrote his account of his time in Korea.
 From here, Hamel and his crew left to Batavia (modern day Jakarta) in the Dutch East Indies in late 1667.
 Although his crew continued on to the Netherlands in 1668, Hamel himself stayed in Batavia until 1670 trying, in vain, to secure fourteen years of back salary from the Dutch East India Company.
-Once his crew returned to the Netherlands, experts believe they had three versions of Hamel's original manuscript published.
+Once his crew returned to the Netherlands, experts believe they had three versions of Hamel's original manuscript published in 1668.